Palmona Park, Florida

 Palmona Park is a census-designated place (CDP) in Lee County, Florida, United States.
 The population was 1,240 at the 2020 census, up from 1,146 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Palmona Park is located in northern Lee County at (26.685998, -81.896457).
+Palmona Park is located in northern Lee County.
 It is surrounded by the North Fort Myers CDP.
 The southwest corner of Palmona Park is at the intersection of U.S. Route 41 (Cleveland Avenue) and Florida State Road 78 (Pine Island Road).
 SR 78 forms the southern border of the CDP, US 41 forms the western border, Littleton Road is the northern border, and US 41 Business (North Tamiami Trail) forms most of the eastern border.

 According to the United States Census Bureau, the CDP has a total area of 2.2 km2, of which 10468 sqm, or 0.48%, are water.